balzack/databag/README.md

-Databag is a self-hosting network for the DWeb community, implementing the IndiCom messaging service:

 <p align="center">
   <a href="#"><img src="/doc/screenshot.png" width="50%"/></a>
 </p>

+Databag is a self-hosting network for the DWeb community, implementing the IndiCom messaging service

 Notable Features:
 - Identity is based on public-private keys and not bound to any blockchain or hosting domain.